 Properly stored in an airtight container, hibiscus tea can last 3-5 days in the refrigerator.
 Signs of spoilage include off odors, cloudiness, or mold growth.

-6. Can I drink hibiscus tea every day?
+6. Can men drink hibiscus tea?